 In 2009 and 2010, Sightline’s largest research project is to help craft a fair, effective climate policy for the Northwest.
 We’re investigating questions ranging from which type of cap and trade system is fairest for consumers to how to include transportation emissions in a cap and trade system.
 In 2009, as Northwest states consider significant cap and trade legislation for the first time, Sightline researchers will continue to provide key research, analyses, and consultations on fair climate policy.

 On this page you’ll find our latest analyses on climate policy and cap and trade.
 Our researchers, Clark Williams-Derry and Eric de Place, are among the region’s leading experts on cap and trade and are available for media interviews and questions.
-For general questions, contact Eric Hess at email@example.com.
+For general questions, contact Serena Larkin at [email protected].

 Climate Policy Basics: Why Cap and Trade?

 Cap and Trade 101: A Federal Climate Policy Primer

 The basics on cap and trade and how we can do it regionally.